 Congress commissioned independent studies by the National Academy of Sciences, the National Academy of Engineering (NAE), and the Legislative Reference Service of the Library of Congress that significantly influenced the development and application of TA.
 These studies and further congressional hearings led the National Science Foundation to establish a TA program and, in 1972, Congress to authorize the congressional Office of Technology Assessment (OTA), which was founded in 1973, became operational in 1974, and established its health program in 1975.

 Many observers were concerned that TA would be a means by which government would impede the development and use of technology.
 However, this was not the intent of Congress or of the agencies that conducted the original TAs.
 In 1969, an NAE report to Congress emphasized that:

 Health technologies had been studied for safety, effectiveness, cost, and other concerns long before the advent of HTA.
-Development of TA as a systematic inquiry in the 1960s and 1970s coincided with the introduction of health technologies that prompted widespread public interest in matters that transcended their immediate health effects.
+Development of TA as a systematic inquiry in the 1960s and 1970s coincided with the introduction of some health technologies that prompted widespread public interest in matters that transcended their immediate health effects.
 Health care technologies were among the topics of early TAs.
 Multiphasic health screening was one of three topics of “experimental” TAs conducted by the NAE at the request of Congress (National Academy of Engineering 1969).
 In response to a request by the National Science Foundation to further develop the TA concept in the area of biomedical technologies, the National Research Council conducted TAs on in vitro fertilization, predetermination of the sex of children, retardation of aging, and modifying human behavior by neurosurgical, electrical or pharmaceutical means (National Research Council 1975).
-The OTA issued a report on drug bioequivalence in 1974, and the OTA Health Program issued its first formal report in 1976.
+The OTA issued a report on drug bioequivalence in 1974 (Drug bioequivalence 1974), and the OTA Health Program issued its first formal report in 1976.

 Since its early years, HTA has been fueled in part by emergence and diffusion of technologies that have evoked social, ethical, legal, and political concerns.
-Among these technologies are contraceptives, organ transplantation, artificial organs, life-sustaining technologies for critically or terminally ill patients, and, more recently, genetic testing, genetic therapy, and stem cell research.
+Among these technologies are contraceptives, organ transplantation, artificial organs, life-sustaining technologies for critically or terminally ill patients, and, more recently, genetic testing, genetic therapy, ultrasonography for fetal sex selection, and stem cell research.
 These technologies have challenged certain societal institutions, codes, and other norms regarding fundamental aspects of human life such as parenthood, heredity, birth, bodily sovereignty, freedom and control of human behavior, and death (National Research Council 1975).